mastrof/mastrof.github.io/about.md

 In this website, I want to collect results from my scientific explorations, ideas, notes and maybe tutorials.
 Some of this content might be related to what I do in my daily work, some other might not.

-Passionate for Physics, Julia, Music, Reading, Dinosaurs and Dungeons \& Dragons.
+Passionate for Physics, Programming (Julia), Music, Reading, Dinosaurs and Dungeons & Dragons.